How To Transition From Working For A Living To Retirement

 When we were younger, we’re told there’s “someone” out there for everyone, a special soul mate, maybe a few soul mates.

-What you realize is there isn’t one person, who perfectly fits into what you want as an ideal partner, but some can be developed over time.
+What we realize is there isn’t one person, who perfectly fits into what we want as an ideal partner, but some can be developed over time.

 Whenever you meet someone new when you’re older, you’re extremely cautious instead of being dazzled by them.